CONTACT : COMMENTS AND QUESTIONS

-It is a slightly modified version of an amplifier which has been in operation for about eight years.
+It is a slightly modified version of an amplifier which has been in operation for about twelve years.

 The low frequency compensation in this amplifier has been redesigned to give a better phase margin.

 It must be stressed that this version of the low frequency compensation is yet to undergo testing.